aryansaraf123/Global-Banking-Market-Cap-ETL-Pipeline/README.md

-# Top 10 largest Banks
+# Global Banking Market Cap ETL Pipeline
 This project demonstrates an ETL (Extract, Transform, Load) process on the top 10 largest banks by market capitalization.

 ## Overview